Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 </li>

 After it's done, click on **Action** and **Open** button to navigate to your app.
-It should be up and running with all the data from Heroku migrated to Qovery!
+It should be up and running with all the data from Heroku migrated to AWS!

 </li>